Lynder063/old-dotfiles/README.md

 # Arch Linux Rice Setup

-Welcome to my customized Arch Linux environment designed for enhanced productivity and aesthetics.
+This setup is handcrafted configuration to provide a seamless and visually appealing user experience based on my liking.
+It includes a curated selection of applications and customizations to optimize your workflow on Arch Linux with Hyprland and other apps.

 ## Screenshots